hypi-universe/docs-legacy/posts/2018-12-01-iam-understanding-what-can-be-protected.md

 <!-- wp:list {"ordered":true} -->

 1.  **Resource Server** - Hosts the protected resources (The Hypi API is the resource server)
 2.  **Authorisation Server** - Verifies the identity and checks if they can do what they're trying to.
+To you this is also the Hypi API but internally it is delegated to a dedicated authorisation server.
 3.  **Resource Owner** - Owns the protected resources (e.g. a `Post` record)
 4.  **Client** - An agent trying to access the protected resource e.g. the browser or a mobile app
 5.  **Scope** - A "bounded context" which limits what can be accessed